edoardocattapan/ardo.github.io/_posts/2021-11-27-Do-You-believe-In-God.md

 To hope, believe, have faith and know that fate is here: this takes perspective.
 Fate coming, destiny being unrolled under the present, the self actualizing, reality unfolding, things being consciously alive seemingly and evidently manifest a deeper, grander truth.
 What that truth is is God.

 The grander the scheme of ideas, the weaker the words are to grasp it, the more meaningful the idea.
-God is, therefore God exists.

-In fact, God being here, we are it.

 Like in John Conway's *Game of Life*, a conscious mind is a pattern-perceiving, pattern-seeking combination of matter, energy, information.
 A mind is an emergent pattern-seeking pattern, among a playingfield that is mostly made up of and populated by non-pattern-seeking patterns.